j-hutchinson/Product-review/README.md

 ## Tech choices

-- Redux state management
+- `Redux` state management
-  - Lightweight state management tool to easily add comments to a store and be read from across the tree.
+  - Lightweight state management tool to easily add comments to a global store and be read across components.
   - Pros: Easy to test, call simple actions to update state
   - Cons: Means installing a 3rd party package increasing bundle size
-- @material-ui/lab rating component
+- `@material-ui/lab` rating component
   - Whilst a large package to install requiring @material-ui/core package.
   - Material-ui's rating system was the only component that offered a keyboard accessible rating system.
-- react-chartjs-2
+- `react-chartjs-2`
   - Offered an easy to use, customisable informative doughtnut style chart.

 ## Available Scripts